Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Does an Elevated Respiratory Rate Mean?

 If your cat is at rest and has an elevated respiratory rate, a call or visit to the vet is definitively necessary.
 If the elevated rate is accompanied by respiratory distress symptoms, like shallow breaths, blue gums, and anxiety, then an urgent vet visit is necessary.
-A cat that has been active may have a slightly elevated respiratory rate, just like you would after intense exercise, that is normal.
+An active cat may have a slightly elevated respiratory rate, just like you would after intense exercise.
+That is normal.
 Like with a decreased respiratory rate, an elevated respiratory rate is an excellent reason to contact your vet to ensure there is no serious problem with your cat.

 Image Credit: Tom Wang, Shutterstock